-Angelina Barron, a customer who saw the sign said to KXTV-TV in Sacramento that she was worried if the GEICO insurance office was closing down or if it was a sign of an upcoming recession.
+Angelina Barron, a customer who saw the sign, said to KXTV-TV in Sacramento that she was worried that the GEICO insurance office was closing down or if it was a sign of an upcoming recession.

-The California Department of Insurance mentioned in a statement to the Bee, that it would keep monitoring the situation to ensure that all consumers are protected.
+The California Department of Insurance stated to the Bee that it would monitor the situation to ensure that all consumers are protected.

-According to the department, consumers still have various options when it comes to auto insurance policies.
-All they have to do is look for options in California’s competitive marketplace.
+According to the department, consumers still have various options regarding auto insurance policies.
+All they have to do is look for opportunities in California’s competitive marketplace.

 The Chronicle reports that insurance industry magazines linked Geico’s decision to close California sales offices to its failure to raise insurance prices in compliance with Sacramento regulations and other market forces.